Spencer Torkelson Player Props: Tigers vs. Twins

 Spencer Torkelson At The Plate

-- Torkelson leads Detroit in slugging percentage (.389) thanks to 24 extra-base hits.
+- Torkelson has an OPS of .704, fueled by an OBP of .320 and a team-best slugging percentage of .384 this season.

-- Torkelson will look to extend his six-game hitting streak.
-He's batting .381 with two homers over the course of his last outings.
+- Torkelson has picked up a hit in 58.8% of his 68 games this year, with multiple hits in 25.0% of them.

-- Torkelson has picked up a hit in 40 of 67 games this year, with multiple hits 17 times.
+- He has homered in seven games this year (10.3%), leaving the park in 2.4% of his chances at the plate.

-- In 10.4% of his games this season, he has gone deep, and 2.4% of his trips to the dish.
+- Torkelson has an RBI in 24 of 68 games this year, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in two contests.

-- Torkelson has driven home a run in 24 games this season (35.8%), including more than one RBI in 9.0% of his games and producing three or more of his team's runs on two occasions..
+- He has scored in 26 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.